 When completed, the science center will be the first new academic building built on the college's campus in 30 years.

 "We're very excited about this -- it's a huge investment in Berkshire County," said James Stakenas, the college's vice president of administration and finance.
 "When we completed our campus master plan three years ago, it revealed the need for a new science facility.
-That need was underscored by a team of experts that visited the college and underscored by

 Six sciences, one building